-QFI will host a special livestream event with NaTakallam where students and teachers can hear directly from Conversation Partners (CPs) who have experienced forced displacement.
-This livestream will encourage students, families, and teachers to think globally and begin to understand the nuances and diversity of the experiences of displaced people.
+QFI hosted a special Livestream event with NaTakallam where students and teachers heard directly from Conversation Partners (CPs) who have experienced forced displacement.
+This Livestream encourages students, families, and teachers to think globally and begin to understand the nuances and diversity of the experiences of displaced people.
 More specifically, our session will introduce:

 - Personal insights from people coming from diverse cultures, backgrounds, and experiences, especially those who have been displaced by conflict;